PurvalBhude/MintBolt/README.md

 ## SSH for Port Tunneling

 You don't need to install anything for SSH port tunneling as it's built into most Unix-based systems like Linux and macOS.
 For Windows, you can use tools like PuTTY or install OpenSSH.

+##Usage
+Interact with the chatbot via the provided API endpoints.
+Use Postman or any HTTP client to send requests to the local API.

+##Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for any changes or improvements.